cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

     currentConnection = provableStore.get(connectionPath(identifier))
     abortTransactionUnless(currentConnection.state == OPEN || currentConnection.state == UPGRADE_INIT)

+    if currentConnection.state == UPGRADE_INIT {
+        // if there is a crossing hello, ie an UpgradeInit has been called on both connectionEnds,
+        // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentConnection
+        // except for the connection state (upgrade connection will be in UPGRADE_TRY and current connection will be in UPGRADE_INIT)
+        // if the proposed upgrades on either side are incompatible, then we will restore the connection and cancel the upgrade. currentConnection.state = UPGRADE_TRY
+        restoreConnectionUnless(currentConnection.IsEqual(proposedUpgrade.connection))
+    } else {
+        // this is first message in upgrade handshake on this chain so we must store original connection in restore path
+        // in case we need to restore connection later. privateStore.set(restorePath(identifier), currentConnection)
+    }

     // abort transaction if an unmodifiable field is modified
     // upgraded connection state must be in `UPGRADE_TRY`
     // NOTE: Any added fields are by default modifiable.